 With the food processor bowl in place, the right three Auto IQ programmes light up, giving you Chop, Puree and Mix options.
 Plus, you can run the machine manually, using the three speed options or pulse control.

 Take the food processor bowl off, and you can use either the single-serve cup (the blend and go option thanks to its included travel lid) or the 2.1-litre jug and Pro Extractor Blades.
 You’ll probably end up using the jug more, which has to have its lid inserted and locked into place to work.

 With the jug, there’s a lift-up spout for pouring out more liquidy blends, but you can remove the lid and pour out thicker mixtures.
 Just be careful, as the mixing blades should be lifted out before pouring or you risk them falling out.

 With either blending parts attached, you get the left-hand two Auto IQ programmes: Blend and Max Blend (the former is for softer ingredients, and the second for harder ones).
 This particular model doesn’t have the Crush programme that the regular blender has.
 Of course, you can run the blender using the manual speeds (Low, Med, High and Pulse).

 There’s no cleaning programme on this model, but you can put everything into the dishwasher, although it’s recommended that you put the blades and lids in the top shelf.

 It’s worth pointing out that you can’t put hot liquids into the machine, so if you want to finish off a soup, you’d need to wait for it to cool before blending and reheating.

-Performance – Really loud but really powerful
+Performance – The Ninja 3-in-1 Food Processor with Auto-IQ BN800UK is really loud but really powerful